-We helped fund the construction of a new veterinary clinic for the Veterinary Science Faculty at Kabul University and continue to provide ongoing support for its operations.
-We support other companion animal welfare organisations working on the ground in Kabul.
+In addition, we have donated veterinary equipment for the Veterinary Hospital at the Veterinary Science Faculty at Kabul University and continue to provide ongoing support for its operations.

 We have been involved with companion animal welfare in Moscow since 2001.
 Presently we support 3 local charities in the capital.